Why Submit the FAFSA and CSS Profile: Maximizing Financial Aid Eligibility

 What is the FAFSA?

 The FAFSA is a free application administered by the U.S. Department of Education.
 It’s used by federal, state, and institutional financial aid providers to determine a student’s eligibility for aid.
-The form collects information about a student’s and their family’s financial situation, which includes their income, assets, and more.
+The form itself collects information about a student’s and their family’s financial situation, which includes their income, assets, and more to judge what they can reasonably afford to pay for college.

 The FAFSA for the fall and spring school year is generally due in June.